-Scale how safe you think the child is:

-With 0 being I am certain the abuse will happen again if something is not done immediately and 10 being the case needs action but I don't think the child is in immediate danger, what rating would you give?
+Scale how safe you think the child is: With 0 being I am certain the abuse will happen again if something is not done immediately and 10 being the case needs action but I don't think the child is in immediate danger, what rating would you give?
 Comments on Score: Please tell us how you reached this score.

-What existing safety is there for the child(ren) - are there safe people around the child?

-What are you most worried will happen to the child(ren) if the situation doesn't change?
+What existing safety is there for the child(ren) - are there safe people around the child? what existing sujety is there for the child(ren) - are there suje people around the child: What are you most worried will happen to the child(ren) if the situation doesn't change?
 What convinced you to take action now and contact us?
 Have you done anything to address this problem (apart from making this referral)?
 For example has your agency used a CAF or a TAC to focus professional efforts on addressing the concerns?
 Has the Social Inclusion Panel been consulted for support?

 What do you see as the cause of the problem?

-What do you expect to happen as a result of this notification?
+What do you expect to happen as a result of this no tification?

-I. DETAILS OF REFERRER AND SOCIAL WORKER TAKING REFERRAL
+I. DETAILS OF REFERRER A AND SOCIAL WORKER TAKING REFE RRAL

 Name of worker completing this referral (please print)

-Agency
+Agency •

 Address

 Ward/Consultant

 Telephone number

 Signature Date

-Name of social worker taking referral
+Name of social worker ta king referral

 Team Date

-Social work context scale (for social worker to complete):
+Social work context s scale (for social worker to com p olete) :

-On a scale of 0 to 10 with 0 being this is the worst case that the agency has ever worked with and 10 indicates that this is a case the agency would take no further action with, where would you rate yourself?
+ency has ever worked with and 10 n with, where would you rate yourself?